The Bribery Act 2010 (the Act) applies across the UK. All businesses need to be aware of its requirements which came into effect on 1 July 2011.

 - the bribery is either an active offence (section 1 of the Act) or bribery of an FPO (section 6 of the Act).

 This means that a commercial organisation commits an offence if a person associated with it bribes another person for that organisation’s benefit.
-This ‘corporate’ offence is the most significant and controversial change to existing law and it is primarily this offence that you must now consider and prepare your business for as necessary.
+This ‘corporate’ offence is the most significant and controversial change to existing law.
+It is primarily this offence that you must now consider and prepare your business for as necessary.

 It is important to note however, that the Act also states that there is a defence available for commercial organisations against failing to prevent bribery if they have put in place ‘adequate procedures’ designed to prevent persons associated with them from bribing others on their behalf.
 The Secretary of State is required by the Act to publish guidance about such procedures.